LPN to BSN

 If you are a Licensed Practical Nurse looking to advance your nursing career, a blended LPN to BSN degree program is an excellent choice.

 LPNs are an important part of our healthcare system.
 Taking another step and earning a Bachelor of Science in Nursing degree can help you make a larger impact and improve your chances of receiving a promotion and/or a higher salary.
-In fact, in many areas earning a BSN is a requirement for maintaining licensure during your nursing career.

 At a Glance